Lake Jindabyne: Damming

 Most of the water from the lake is redirected to the Murray River, as the Jindabyne pumping station pumps the water from the lake into the Jindabyne-Island Bend tunnel.
 The water then goes to Geehi Dam via the Snowy-Geehi tunnel and is then available to the Murray Hydroelectric Power Station before entering the Murray River.

-The damming and redirection of the Snowy River reduced its flow below the dam to about was only 1% of the amount that flowed before the river was dammed.
+The damming and redirection of the Snowy River reduced its flow below the dam to about only 1% of the amount that flowed before the river was dammed.
 This caused environmental concerns about the state of the lower reaches of the Snowy River in Victoria and NSW.
 The result was Snowy Hydro releasing water as environmental flows.
 In 2000, the NSW and Victorian Governments reached a long-term agreement to increase the flow of water into the Snowy to 28%.

-Recreational Uses
+Recreational uses

-Lake Jindabyne is a popular sailing and fishing destination.
-The body of water is one of the largest fresh water reservoirs in New South Wales, and has a resident population of Atlantic Salmon, Brook Trout and Rainbow Trout.
+Lake Jindabyne is a sailing and fishing destination.
+The body of water is one of the largest fresh water reservoirs in New South Wales, and has a resident population of Atlantic salmon, brook trout and rainbow trout.
 Lake Jindabyne also has a reputation as one of the best places to catch trout in Australia.

-In 1969 the Eucumbene Sailing Club moved to Lake Jindabyne and formed the Lake Jindabyne Yacht Club as conditions were not as rough as Lake Eucumbene.
+In 1969, the Eucumbene Sailing Club moved to Lake Jindabyne and formed the Lake Jindabyne Yacht Club as conditions were not as rough as Lake Eucumbene.
 The club operates from November until April every year with racing in nineteen different classes of boat.